 How to get the most out of Spryker SupportEdit on GitHub

-We are very proud to have outstanding First Response Times (currently they average at around 35 Minutes in busy weeks), however, a First Response does seldom immediately include the solution to your problem.
+We are very proud to have outstanding First Response Times (currently, they average around 35 minutes in busy weeks).
+However, a first response seldom immediately includes the solution to your problem.
 So how can we shorten Case Resolution Time?

-There are a many of factors influencing Case Resolution Time.
-Some of them are determined by internal Spryker factor conditions, like availability of developer/engineering resources, others are external.
+There are many of factors influencing case resolution time.
+Some of them are determined by internal Spryker factor conditions, like availability of developer and engineering resources; others are external.
 One of these external factors is the question whether a case is immediately actionable.
 If a case contains all the information necessary for us to get working on it, it will be solved faster.
 How can you help us in this regard?
 Let’s take a look at the form that is used to open a case with us: